 Once the obvious passport and credit card are safely stowed, here is my list of essential items for all types of travel.

-1. A cotton scarf, sarong or a wrap.
+1. A cotton scarf, sarong, or wrap.

-This is one of my favorite must have travel items.
-Apart from its obvious use as a scarf, this can be used as a towel, a wash cloth, a picnic blanket, a sleeping cover in hot climates, a head or shoulder covering when visiting sacred sites, a head cover for the inevitable bad hair days, the list is endless.
+This is one of my favorite must-have travel items.
+Apart from its obvious use as a scarf, this can be used as a towel, a washcloth, a picnic blanket, a sleeping cover in hot climates, a head or shoulder covering when visiting sacred sites, a head cover for the inevitable bad hair days, the list is endless.

 2. A first aid kit.

 The contents will vary widely depending on where you travel, but first aid kits are a must-have.
 Personal medications and a small supply of a pain killer like ibuprofen are excellent places to start.
 Sticking plasters, an iodine solution, and rehydration salts will be helpful wherever you go.

 For women travelers, consider contraception supplies, and I often take a few cranberry capsules to ward off UTIs.
 From there, the travel first aid kit can include everything from insect repellent to broad-spectrum antibiotics to hypodermic syringes.

 Sometimes my first aid kit consists of a few things in a small Ziploc bag; sometimes, I carry the work.
 Also, consider how you will keep topped up with first aid supplies regularly on the road.